oxelson/tds/docs/src/public/userguide/pages/tds_tutorial/client_catalogs/CatalogReferences.md

 ---
 title: Catalog References
-last_updated: 2020-04-01
+last_updated: 2020-05-06
 sidebar: tdsTutorial_sidebar
 toc: false
 permalink: client_catalog_references.html
 ---

-It is very useful to break up large catalogs into pieces and separately maintain each piece.
+If you offer a lot of data, client catalogs can grow to be large and unwieldy in size.
+Therefore, it is very useful to break up large catalogs into separately maintain pieces.

+## External Catalogs

-One way to do this is to build each piece as a separate and logically-complete catalog, then create a master catalog using _catalog references_:
+One way to do this is to build each piece as a separate and logically-complete catalog, then create a master client catalog using _catalog references_.

+Here is an example of a master client catalog utilizing _catalog references_ to include smaller catalogs organized by data type:

 ~~~xml
 <?xml version="1.0" encoding="UTF-8"?>